-Forfeitures of the Company's contributions and earnings thereon due to terminations and withdrawals reduce contributions otherwise due from the Company.
-Company contributions made to the Plan were reduced by \$1 million due to forfeited nonvested accounts for each of the years ended December 31, 2014 and 2013.
+Forfeitures of the Employer's contributions and earnings thereon due to terminations and withdrawals reduce contributions otherwise due from the Employer.
+Employer contributions due to the Plan were reduced by \$24,000 and \$17,000 for the years ended December 31, 2014 and 2013, respectively due to forfeited nonvested accounts.